chocolatey/docs/input/en-us/general/faqs.md

 When you host internal packages, those packages can embed software and/or point to internal shares.
 You are not subject to software distribution rights, thus you can create packages that are more reliable, offline, and secure.
 See [What are Chocolatey Packages](./usage/getting-started#what-are-chocolatey-packages) for more details.

-For more information on organizational cautions about the community package repository, see [[the community repository disclaimer|CommunityPackagesDisclaimer]].
+For more information on organizational cautions about the community package repository, see [the community repository disclaimer](./general/community-packages-disclaimer).

 <a id="markdown-where-does-chocolatey-install-by-default" name="where-does-chocolatey-install-by-default"></a>
 ### Where does Chocolatey install by default?
 As of version 0.9.8.24, binaries, libraries and Chocolatey components install in ```C:\ProgramData\chocolatey``` (environment variable %ProgramData%) by default.
 This reduces the attack surface on a local installation of Chocolatey and limits who can make changes to the directory.

 **NOTE:** Historically, Chocolatey installed to ```C:\Chocolatey``` and currently, performing an update of Chocolatey doesn't change the installation location, except for when the install path is `C:\chocolatey`.
 It will upgrade that path and all variables automatically.
-For more information about why Chocolatey used ```C:\Chocolatey``` as the default location, look here - [[Default Install Reasoning|DefaultChocolateyInstallReasoning]]
+For more information about why Chocolatey used ```C:\Chocolatey``` as the default location, look here - [Default Install Reasoning](./default-chocolatey-install-reasoning)

 <a id="markdown-what-kind-of-package-types-does-chocolatey-support" name="what-kind-of-package-types-does-chocolatey-support"></a>
 ### What kind of package types does Chocolatey support?